Exporting GCM-Based Mixture Properties for Converge

 python Export4Converge.py --fuel_name posf10325

-This generates the file FuelLib/exportData/mixturePropsGCM_posf10325.csv with mixture property predictions from 0 K to 1000 K for use in a Converge simulation.
+This generates the files for each compound and a composition description in FuelLib/exportData/posf10325 with property predictions from 0 K to 1000 K for use in a Converge simulation.

 Additional Options